-Pope Benedict XVI said Mass in Lebanon today in his first visit to the Middle East since the Arab Spring.
-It's a region where Christian numbers are dwindling, and where many Christians fear Islamists will gain power now that secular dictators have fallen.
+Pope Benedict XVI said Mass in Lebanon Sunday during his first visit to the Middle East, which is seeing dwindling Christian numbers and where Christians fear Islamists will gain power now that secular dictators have fallen.

-KELLY MCEVERS, BYLINE: The pope spent much of his time here in Lebanon meeting church leaders from around the Middle East.
+He spent much of his time in Lebanon meeting church leaders from around the Middle East.
 He was welcomed by Muslim leaders, too.
 The pope urged Christians and Muslims to join together in an effort to end the violence in the region, particularly in neighboring Syria.

-MCEVERS: At this ceremony in northern Lebanon, the pope told young Syrians he admired their courage.
-The Christian youth leaders told the pope they worry about the rise of fundamentalism in the region.
+At a ceremony in northern Lebanon, the pope told young Syrians he admired their courage.
+Christian youth leaders told the pope they worry about the rise of fundamentalism in the region.

-This young Syrian Christian, who didn't want to give his name, said it might be difficult for Syrian Christians to remain in their homes, especially in areas where those homes are coming under attack by regime troops or attack by rebel forces.
+One young Syrian Christian, who didn't want to give his name, said it might be difficult for Syrian Christians to remain in their homes, especially in areas where those homes are coming under constant shelling by regime troops, or attack by rebel forces.
 But he agrees with the pope that Christians should not give up.

-MCEVERS: The pope also spoke of religious tolerance, a message that was particularly resonant these days, as protests have swept the region this past week over an anti-Muslim film made by an Egyptian Coptic Christian who lives in the U.S.
+The pope also spoke of religious tolerance, a message that was particularly resonant these days as protests have swept the region this past week over an anti-Muslim film.

-But this is the same pope who in 2006 quoted a 14th century criticism of Prophet Muhammad and who sparked similar protests then.
+But this is the same pope who in 2006 recited a 14 century criticism of Prophet Muhammad and sparked similar protests.

 In northern Lebanon, demonstrators who turned violent and burned a KFC and a Hardee's over the weekend, angry at the U.S. for allowing the anti-Muslim film to be made, turned their anger on the pope.

 "No more insults to Islam," they shouted.
 "We don't want the pope."